 This recipe is vegan and absolutely delicious.
 I made a few adjustments to the first batch that we tried and although they’re not as chunky as your usual brownie, this can be corrected by doubling the amounts given and just filling up your brownie baking tray.

 The ingredients are all easily accessible.
-Like I’ve mentioned in previous blog posts and on Instagram, my protein blend of choice is the Free Soul Protein blend.
+Like I’ve mentioned in previous blog posts and on Instagram, my protein blend of choice is Her Free Soul‘s Vegan Protein Blend.
 I find it incredibly good at boosting my protein intake as well as adding essential magnesium, zinc and amino acids to my diet that contribute to healthy hair, nails and hormones.
 I have hand-on-heart seen a difference in the way my body functions after incorporating this to my diet.
 There’s a vegan and non-vegan option available on their site, and I personally think it’s delicious as a drink too.

 Please note: You should never replace meals with a protein drink.
 Always use them to support your regular diet.